-This contribution builds upon Anne Booth's extensive work on the differentiated evolution of colonial education systems in East and Southeast Asia.
-The article probes further into the underlying causes of the poor Dutch legacy.
-I argue that the spread of popular education was not only hampered by a lack of financial commitment, but also by notable inequalities in the allocation of funds for education and a great reluctance to support initiatives in investment in private education, which, I think, should be interpreted as the result of the metropolitan commitment to secular colonial rule in an overwhelmingly Islamic society.
+Abstract: The educational legacy of Dutch colonial rule in the Netherlands Indies has been widely regarded as disappointing.
+This paper probes further into the underlying causes of the poor Dutch legacy.
+It is argued that the spread of popular education was not only hampered by a lack of financial commitment by the colonial state, but also by notable inequalities in the allocation of funds for education and a major reluctance to support initiatives in investment in private education, which may be interpreted as a consequence of the Dutch metropolitan commitment to secular rule in an overwhelmingly Islamic society.

-Keywords: colonialism, education, Indonesia.
+Keywords: colonial legacy, education, Indonesia.